anhhchu/Project-4-Exploratory-data-analysis-with-R/README.md

 # Exploratory-data-analysis-with-R

 ##File arrangment
-ProsperLoan.html is the summary file
+ProsperLoan.html is the summary file <br>
 ProsperLoan.Rmd is the source code file

 ##Project Overview